Skip to main content

 Generic properties

 Leave the entity name empty (only data-elb-) to add the property to any related entity.
 Explicitly named properties are preferred over generic ones.
-It's suggested that explicit properties be preferred over generic ones.

 <div data-elb-="p:v">